SergeJohanns/BrainCurry/README.md

 Note that the construct `\>_|/]`, although used somewhat mundanely here, essentially allows the mapping of the function at `_` over the *n* following cells.

+Example scripts can be found in the *Scripts* folder.

 ## Implementation
 Although this repository is mostly meant to show the language itself, I have provided a Python-written interpreter to give a demonstration of BrainCurry as a language.
 It implements all aspects of the language, and it *should* do so in a stable manner.
 Of course, In an ideal world I would have delivered an implementation in Haskell, but that can come later.